Maine County Commissioners Association Legislative Tracker

 An Act To Require The Department Of Health And Human Services To Immediately Take Custody Of Persons Sentenced To Mental Health Facilities That May Not Include County Or Regional Jails (SP 562) Rachel TALBOT ROSS of Cumberland This bill requires that when a court commits a defendant to the Commissioner of Health and Human Services for placement in an appropriate mental health institution, that placement must be immediate and may not be in a county or regional jail.
 HHS

-Support CARRIED OVER, in the same posture, to any special or regular session of the 132nd Legislature, pursuant to Joint Order SP 800.
-(6/25) 4/8 Tenative pending MSA Vote; MSA is in strong support; people are being left in county jails by DHHS when beds are not available violating judge commitment of persons to DHHS custody; not enough mental health services or beds available but they don't want people sometimes because too violent for Dorathia Dix; inhumane for them to be stuck in county jail when a judge has deemed them incompetent; county jails cannot force people to medicate; 2 or 3 people taking up all the jail mental health staff because they are so demaiding; coordinate with the Sheriff's (No Hearing yet)
+Support Committee Docket: Voted - OTP-AM (2/5/2026) 4/8 Tenative pending MSA Vote; MSA is in strong support; people are being left in county jails by DHHS when beds are not available violating judge commitment of persons to DHHS custody; not enough mental health services or beds available but they don't want people sometimes because too violent for Dorathia Dix; inhumane for them to be stuck in county jail when a judge has deemed them incompetent; county jails cannot force people to medicate; 2 or 3 people taking up all the jail mental health staff because they are so demaiding; coordinate with the Sheriff's (No Hearing yet)

 1425